Home visits are reserved for the following groups of patients:

 Transport/social problems – We cannot undertake home visits for reasons of convenience or lack of transport.
 We will be happy to provide you with details of local taxi firms.
 From experience, we are aware that relatives, neighbours or friends are often willing to help out.
 Our responsibility to you is to resolve the medical problem you have; your responsibility is to take all the reasonable steps you are able to, to enable us to do that.

-Please request visits before 10am whenever possible as this allows the Doctors to plan their day accordingly.
+Please request visits before 10:30am whenever possible as this allows the Doctors or Advanced Nurse Practitioner to plan their day accordingly.
 Late requests often lead to disruption of the appointment system and excessive waiting times for others.

 A doctor/nurse may call you back on some occasions to assess your problem, this is to enable the doctor to priortise visits.